biozal/NewWorld/Races.md

 ### Description

-It is rumored that the dragonborn first hatched from Dragon Tooth and Tyon Desert.
+It is rumored that the dragonborn first hatched from somewhere in the Tyon Desert.
 A palaced ruled by the Dragonborn is rumored to exist in the Tyon Desert, but none have made from there and lived to tell the tale.

-Today the half-dragons can be found rebuilding there city (Tymanther) and can be found in most of the larger cities of Waterdeep along with the lands of Echor, Vad Aroiga, Dór -o taur, and Puig Gwilith.

 ### Age Range